ianstormtaylor/slate/docs/concepts/the-document-model.md

 Each `Document`, `Block` and `Inline` node implements a [`Node`](../reference/models/node.md) interface, to make working with the nested tree easier.

-### Leaf Text Nodes

-One constraint of Slate documents is that the leaf nodes are always `Text` nodes.
-No `Block` or `Inline` node will ever have no children.
-It will always have at least an empty text node.
-(However, you can _render_ text-less nodes, see the [Void Nodes](#void-nodes) section below!)

-This constraint means that [`Selections`](../reference/models/selection.md) can always refer to text nodes, and many text-node-level operations are always "safe" regardless of the tree's structure.

 ### Characters & Marks

 As the leaves of the tree, `Text` nodes contain both the text content of the document as well as all of the text-level formatting, like **bold** and _italic_.
 In Slate, that formatting is referred to as [`Marks`](../reference/models/mark.md), and `Marks` are applied to individual [`Characters`](../reference/models/character.md).